-A mid-year review of the Medium-Term Financial Strategy (MTFS) was undertaken during 2023/24, this identified any significant issues arising and the impact upon the forecast outturn position and reserves.
-The update of the MTFS for Police, SCO and FARS was reported and scrutinised by the Police, Fire and Crime Panel in November 2023 in addition to reporting to ETAP.
+A mid-year review of the Medium-Term Financial Strategy (MTFS) was undertaken during 2024/25, this identified any significant issues arising and the impact upon the forecast outturn position and reserves.
+The update of the MTFS for Police, SCO and FARS was reported and scrutinised by the Police, Fire and Crime Panel in November 2024 in addition to reporting to ETAP.
 This importantly reported on the significant uncertainty arising from cost pressures on pay and also the impact of high inflation on cost and estimated the impact in year and into the medium term.
 The Force has delivered the savings set out within the approved budget and has managed robustly the cost pressures arising during the year.

-Despite the significant financial challenges, there has been a positive financial position across the Force and SCO during the 2023/24 financial year, with the reported year end revenue outturn position slightly favourable to budget.
+Despite the significant financial challenges, there has been a positive financial position across the Force and SCO during the 2024/25 financial year, with the reported year end revenue outturn position slightly favourable to budget.
 This small underspend in year included an overspend on overtime offset by the number of vacancies carried during the year.
 It should be noted that the Force end the year with headcount above the Target Operating Model numbers.
 The small underspend is also as a result of additional income from cash investments due to the higher than expected interest rates.
+Plus, an underspend on the SCO in relation to Commissioning.

-The impact of the positive revenue outturn position for 2023/24 has resulted in an improvement in Earmarked Reserves.
+The impact of the positive revenue outturn position for 2024/25 has resulted in an improvement in Earmarked Reserves.
 The General Reserve is compliant with the required minimum 3% level set by the SC.
 Total Reserves have improved during the last four years, and whilst they are not considered high by sector standards, the level of reserves is a visible sign of sustained and improved financial health for the group.
-A budget support reserve has been earmarked to support the MTFS pressures arising in 2024/25 as a result of significantly increasing costs experienced during the year.
+A budget support reserve has been earmarked to support the MTFS pressures arising in 2025/26 as a result of significantly increasing costs experienced during the year.

 The Commissioning & Partnerships Team lead on the development and maintenance of partnership arrangements, whilst overseeing the commissioning of services to assist the SC in the delivery of the Police & Crime Plan and any strategic priorities devolved nationally.
-This includes some services that are a statutory requirement, such as the delivery of support to victims and witnesses, interventions to address violence and substance misuse, and others that are intrinsic to the prevention of crime (such as personal development programmes for children vulnerable to crime) and delivery of operational policing (such as health care in custody services).
+This includes victim and witness support services (a statutory requirement), alongside interventions to prevent crime (a statutory duty) and projects to address violence, substance misuse and offending.
 Commissioning is often carried out in collaboration with partner agencies to deliver more effective, joined-up and better value services.
 Multi-agency boards, action plans, contracts and performance frameworks are in place as needed to ensure delivery against the specified outcomes.

 Regional arrangements are in place to ensure oversight of services delivered in collaboration.
-Such services include the Regional Organised Crime Unit, Counter Terrorism Unit (across Staffordshire, West Midlands, West Mercia and Warwickshire Police Force areas), the Central Motorway Police
+Such services include the ROCU and CT (across Staffordshire, West Midlands, West Mercia and Warwickshire Police Force areas), Firearms Licencing (a collaboration between Staffordshire and West Midlands Forces), and Fire Control (Staffordshire/West Midlands Fire service).

-Group and Firearms Licencing (a collaboration between Staffordshire and West Midlands Forces) and Staffordshire/West Midlands Fire Control.
-The SC chairs the regional collaboration group for policing that provides strategic direction, performance and financial accountability.
+The SC continues to chair the regional collaboration group for policing that provides strategic direction, performance and financial accountability for the ROCU and CT.